VirtusLab/besom/website/docs/basics.md

   output
 - [lifting](lifting.md) directly read properties off an output value
 - [interpolation](interpolator.md) concatenate string outputs with other strings directly
-- `sequence` method combines multiple outputs into a single output of a list
+- `sequence` method combines multiple outputs into a single output of a collection (`parSequence` variant is also available for explicit parallel evaluation)
 - `zip` method combines multiple outputs into a single output of a tuple
-- `traverse` method transforms a map of outputs into a single output of a map
+- `traverse` method transforms a collection of values into a single output of a collection ((`parTraverse` variant is also available for explicit parallel evaluation))

 To create an output from a plain value, use the `Output` constructor, e.g.: